skywardmc/adrenaline/docs/index.md

 I try to update to newer Minecraft versions as **fast as possible**.
 The Modrinth page explains how the versioning works, so go onto there and read if you want to.

 ### Can I make a modpack with this publicly?
-Yes, **you can**!
+Yes, *you can*!
 Feel free to use this in any way you want!
-If you are making something public with this like a modpack, all I ask for is **credit** somewhere.
-You don't **have** to give credit - after all it's just a Minecraft modpack, but I spend lots of time maintaining this and it would help a **ton**.
+If you are making something public with this like a modpack, all I ask for is credit somewhere.
+You don't **have** to give credit - after all it's just a Minecraft modpack, but I spend lots of time maintaining this and it would help a ton.
 If you do want to give credit, just put this website in there.

 ### Enjoy!
-So, what are you waiting for?
-Try out Adrenaline today!
+So, what are you waiting for? **Try out Adrenaline today**!